Parametric Mie resonances and directional amplification in time-modulated scatterers: Scattering from time-modulated spheres

-In what follows, we consider two representative examples of parametric spheres.
+In order to demonstrate the potential of directional amplification, next we consider two representative examples of parametric spheres.
 In both examples the sphere is illuminated by monochromatic plane waves at a frequency $\w_{\rm inc}$ (see Fig.~\ref{fig1}).
 The incident frequency is slightly shifted away from $\w_{\rm m}/2$ so that we can achieve finite and controllable amplification and use the harmonic-field analysis.
 From a practical point of view, the amplification can be locked-in to frequency $\w_{\rm inc}$ instead of $\w_{\rm m}/2$ if temporal modulations occur while the sphere is illuminated by the incident light~\cite{boyd_nonlinear_2020}.

+Designing the radiation pattern of a particle near the lasing condition (near parametric oscillation) is challenging.
+Whereas the lasing occurs for each multipole independently, we need to obtain the superposition of multipoles of comparable strength and with appropriate phases to achieve a desired radiation pattern.
+However, the lasing multipoles have diverging amplitudes and therefore dominate the radiation pattern, rendering the contributions of the rest of the radiating multipoles insignificant upon a superposition.
+Therefore, the simultaneous satisfaction of the lasing condition for several multipoles is needed to shape the radiation pattern of a lasing particle.
+Fine tuning the system at the vicinity of the parameter space, where such an overlap of parametric Mie resonances happens, allows for the engineering of the relative amplitudes and phases of each lasing multipole, finally leading to the engineering of a lasing particle with a desired radiation pattern.